rmolinari/data_structures/README.md

     [left, right, bottom, top].
   - The algorithm is due to [[DMNS2013]](#references).

+# C Extensions

+As another learning process I have implemented Disjoint Union as a C extension.
+The relevant class is `CDisjointUnion`, which can be required like any of the other classes.
+The UI is the same as for the pure Ruby `DisjointUnion`.
+A simple benchmark suggests that a long sequence of `unite` operations is about 3 times as fast with the C version.

+The implementation uses the remarkable Convenient Containers library from Jackson Allan.[[Allan]](#references).

 # References
+- [Allan] Allan, J., _CC: Convenient Containers_, https://github.com/JacksonAllan/CC, retrieved 2023-02-01.
 - [TvL1984] Tarjan, Robert E., van Leeuwen, J., _Worst-case Analysis of Set Union Algorithms_, Journal of the ACM, v31:2 (1984), pp 245–281.
 - [EEK2017] Edelkamp, S., Elmasry, A., Katajainen, J., _Optimizing Binary Heaps_, Theory Comput Syst (2017), vol 61, pp 606-636, DOI 10.1007/s00224-017-9760-2.
 - [McC1985] McCreight, E. M., _Priority Search Trees_, SIAM J. Comput., 14(2):257-276, 1985.